You want good clients and not bad clients, but how can you tell the difference?

 Yay!
 You might think it’s time for a celebration.
 But as an experienced freelancer, you know to be careful.
 You know that it’s important to evaluate prospective clients.
 You shouldn’t agree to work for every single prospect who contacts you.

-First of all, you want to make sure that their inquiry is legitimate.
+First of all, you want to make sure that their inquiry is leg.
 And you should also consider whether they are the right client for you.

 In this post, I’ll list a few steps to help you figure out how to evaluate clients.
 At the end of the post, share your tips about how you evaluate clients.

 Step 1: Know Your Ideal Client